2022 NCAA Baseball Arch: Men's College World Championship results, schedule

 Game times and ESPN are subject to change.
 All times are oriental.

-The standings for the first round of the Men’s College College World Championships will be announced on Friday 17 June and Saturday 18 June on Monday 13 June.
+The first round fixtures of the College College World Men’s Championship will be announced on Friday, June 17, and Saturday, June 18, on Monday, June 13.

 2022 College Baseball Regional Results